ipasir2/ipasir2/OPTIONS.md

 # IPASIR-2 Options Specification Draft

 In IPASIR-2, options are identified by a string.
-We recommend using dot-separated namespaces for structuring them.
+IPASIR-2 recommends using dot-separated namespaces for structuring them.
 The namespace "ipasir." is reserved for options specified in this document.
 The rule is to name the options as specified below if the option is supported.
-We recommend supporting all the options specified below if possible.
+IPASIR-2 recommends supporting all the options specified below if possible.
 Other options can be propriatary or named by other conventions.

 Solvers specify the supported options in an array of `ipasir2_option` structs which can be retrieved by calling **ipasir2_options()**.